rodrigobertolottizinsp/react-native-render-html/README.md

-`html` | HTML string to parse and render | `string` | Required `uri` | *(experimental)* remote website to parse and render | `string` | Optional `decodeEntities` | Decode HTML entities of your content | `bool` | Optional, defaults to `true` `imagesMaxWidth` | Resize your images to this maximum width, see [images](#images) | `number` | Optional `staticContentMaxWidth` | Set a maximum width to non-responsive content (`<iframe> for instance`) | `number` | Optional `imagesInitialDimensions` | Default width and height to display while image's dimensions are being retrieved, see [images](#images) | `{ width: 100, height: 100 }` | Optional
+`html` | HTML string to parse and render | `string` | Required `uri` | *(experimental)* remote website to parse and render | `string` | Optional `decodeEntities` | Decode HTML entities of your content | `bool` | Optional, defaults to `true` `ignoreEmptyText` | Ignores empty text (all whitespaces) nodes.
+You may need to minify your HTML if this is `false`.
+When `true`, there may be some white spaces missing when combined with other nodes. | defaults to `false`
+`imagesMaxWidth` | Resize your images to this maximum width, see [images](#images) | `number` | Optional `staticContentMaxWidth` | Set a maximum width to non-responsive content (`<iframe> for instance`) | `number` | Optional `imagesInitialDimensions` | Default width and height to display while image's dimensions are being retrieved, see [images](#images) | `{ width: 100, height: 100 }` | Optional